GCaldL/Blen64/README.md

 # V2.2 - beta
 # Change log:
+- Fixed some bugs:
+ - No longer crashes when UVMap/Vertex Colors are not present
+ - Always outputs valid C identifiers
+- Exports all objects selected in the scene
+- Uses Export Menu now instead of requiring the user to run a script
 - Fixed poly buffer limit issues
 - Added Vertex Color Support
 - Fixed missing vert/face disarray issue